LukeShortCloud/ansible_role_lab_tripleo/README.md

 ## Role Variables

+* lab_tripleo_cpu_passthrough (boolean) = If CPU host-passthrough should be enabled for nested virtualization.
+* lab_tripleo_no_log (boolean) = If sensitive tasks, such as any that use a password, should display output.
+* lab_tripleo_preprovisioned (boolean) = If the deployment should use pre-provisioned/deployed nodes instead of having TripleO deploy the Overcloud nodes using Ironic.
+* lab_tripleo_preprovisioned_image (string) = The master operating system image to use for all of the TripleO nodes.
 * lab_tripleo_libvirt_images_location = The location of where the QCOW2 images will be stored.
 * lab_tripleo_openstack_release = The OpenStack release name to use.
 Currently this is only used for prefixing the QCOW2 image names.
 * lab_tripleo_undercloud_name = The name of the Undercloud virtual machine.